orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Each level the player chooses one of three options.

 On Death:
 - All Items, enchantments, unlockables are ALL tied to a specific level choice.
-When that level is taken away on death, those items enter a stage called: "DAMAGED" all the custom enchantments will say in dark red a strike through and "DAMAGED"
+When that level is taken away on death, those items enter a stage called: "DAMAGED" all the custom enchantments will say in a strike through and "DAMAGED" in red in front of.
+If a Map upgrade was unlocked with this level, that area will now be set as off-limits, creating a stainglass red barrier around it.
+	- When a

 Losing progress, disables the selection you had (highlights that you lost it on death and can be regained.)
 Then you can reselect it on lvl-up or choose something else.